So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips and general advice!

 - Dresses; in some cases there are dresses that can easily pass as a top, if you have such, bring it along! come summer we then have an extra option to have dress shots without a substantial clothing change.

 - Underwear; something most would not think of being important, but if you are wearing something like chiffon that’s translucent don’t wear a black polka dot bra! it will show.
 And avoid anything too frilly ladies as it can stick out under other fabric.
-Just something plain white works with everything.
+Just something plain works with everything.
+And lads, this applies to you too! if we’re wearing white trousers for example, bright red underwear will reflect through.
+You might not have expected it to, but it does.
+And unless we’re going for the topless top hem of the boxers look, it just looks stupid!

 Not so scary preparing for the clothing is it? its actually really simple, and its the simple things that get the best results!
 Seen as you have read this far, you might as well continue reading on how to prepare yourself, and your body for your photoshoot.

-- Makeup; avoid heavy makeup, this is normally the biggest mistake made by new models and it can affect skin tone terribly in camera.
+- Makeup; avoid heavy makeup, this is normally the biggest mistake made by new models and it can affect skin tone terribly in camera often looking cakey.
 Go for light makeup and neutral shades where possible.
-Avoid strong colours.
+Typically I advise against strong colours as it’s easy to go from light shading to the eyes to a panda.
+We’ll save such makeup for stylised and fashion shoots.

-- Preparation; you need a good night’s sleep before any shoot, tired eyes, bags that accompany them, even stamina on the day are heavily affected by this, and it’s about making a good impression.
+- Preparation; you need a good night’s sleep before any shoot, tired eyes, bags that accompany them, even stamina on the day are heavily affected by this, and it’s about making a good impression, but physically you’ll find modelling is a very draining job, so you need that strength!

 - Diet; drink plenty of water up to the shoot, dehydration does show up in the skin and photographs, and it’s a simple one.
-Generally avoid fatty foods (takeaways are the worst) and avoid alcohol completely for a few days prior and fruit is recommended.
+Generally avoid fatty foods (takeaways are the worst) and avoid alcohol completely for a few days prior (makes skin look sallow) and fruit is recommended.

 - Planning; Plan how you are getting to your shoot and allow plenty of time.
 Old saying in transport is “it’s easier to be early and kill time than be late and make it”.

 - Practice; Take a look in magazines, find some of your favourite images and try to copy them in front of a mirror.
-Even I do this to try and work out how I should direct models into those poses so it’s a great aid.
+Even I do this to try and work out how I should direct models into those poses so it’s a great aid (however silly we may feel).

 - Eat In The Morning!
 Might sound silly but you would be surprised how many skip eating anything in the day for fear of looking “bloated”.
-Never seen some one yet look like such and I don’t mean eating a full fry up but a healthy breakfast.
-You will need the energy from it when posing.
+In the weight training circles protein (meats mainly) can give some bloating but it’s temporary and will subside before you get to the shoot.
+Remember, you will need the energy from it when posing.

 So all in all, pretty easy!
 Not particularly scary and I personally hope this has gone on to help you a lot in you experience into modelling for a photographer.
 If you obey these basics, you will be fine on the day and certainly happy with what you get back in photos!